n1k1k/csb-project/README.md

 #### HOW TO FIX?

-To fix this, I chose to use the django-axes library.
-Axes records login attempts and prevents attackers from attempting further logins exter exceeding the configured attempt limit.
+To fix this, I chose to use the django-axes library to track (and limit) login attempts.

 [Step 1](https://github.com/n1k1k/csb-project/blob/e6bf1f3e595fbf08d0554470f35e23f5e28e1ed9/src/mysite/settings.py#L42-L46): Add to INSTALLED_APPS in mysite/settings.py